CPS data summary Quarter 3 2019-2020

 The flag is applied from the onset of the case and will remain in place even if the charges are later amended or dropped.
 If a case commences under a different offence but during the prosecution an applicable charge is preferred, the case is flagged at that stage.

-Any criminal offence which falls within the criteria set out in the attached extract from Working Together to Safeguard Children and involves a victim under the age of 18.
+Any criminal offence which falls within the criteria set out in Appendix A of the Working Together to Safeguard Children document and/or as defined in the CPS legal guidance on Child Abuse and involves a victim under the age of 18.